 All ships calling at US ports and intending to discharge ballast water must either carry out ballast water exchange or treatment, in addition to fouling and sediment management.
 The US has its compliance schedule determining when a vessel must begin to employ treatment instead of exchange.
 US legislation requires the ballast water treatment system (BWTS) to be type- approved by the USCG.
-Currently, three BWTS have received such USCG type approval.
+Currently, 16 BWTS have received such USCG type approval.
 DNV GL has been recognized as an Independent Laboratory by the USCG since 2013 to evaluate and test BWTS according to USCG regulations for type approval.

 The revised US Coast Guard (USCG) regulations on ballast water management entered into force 21 June 2012.
 The regulations require compliance with the treatment standard at the first scheduled dry-docking after 1 January 2016 for sailing ships, and at delivery for newbuildings.
 Before any type approved systems were available, the USCG allowed shipowners to apply for an extension of their compliance date, on the basis of lack type approved systems available in the market.
-As of August 2018, there are 10 treatment systems which have obtained USCG type approval.
+As of February 2019, there are 16 approved treatment systems wich have obtained USCG type approval and 10 are under review.
 An overview of approved systems can be found here.
 The USCG has not removed the extension option for shipowners, but obtaining on an extension due to lack of type approved systems will now be more difficult because shipowners must prove that none of the systems available are suitable for their vessel.

 Previously, vessels could receive an extension of 5 years by employing an Alternative Management System (AMS), normally an IMO-type approved system which had received an AMS approval from USCG.
 At the end of the 5-year extension period, if the AMS has not received USCG type approval, the AMS extension will not be automatically renewed.